chrisvfritz/rails-javascript-integrations/README.md

 I used React pretty heavily for over a year.
 I still do sometimes.
 Many companies and individual developers I work with still think of me as "the React guy".
 I'm grateful for React.
 It was instrumental in helping me understand the value of component-based UI development.

 Please consider this when I say that almost everything React does, Vue does better.
-It's both simpler _and_ more powerful in most ways.
+It's both simpler _and_ more powerful.
 It makes my applications even easier to reason about.
-It plays better with other DOM-manipulation libraries.
 It includes many essential features missing in React, such as a built-in transition system - yet maintains a smaller build size.
 It simply makes me happier and more productive.

-And in a matter of months, Vue 2.0 will leave React's _Pros_ column completely empty.
-I just can't recommend React in a world where Vue exists.
+Try it - it might do the same for you.
+You can seriously learn the essentials and be building non-trivial applications in less than a day.

 ### What about examples using Angular 2?
 They use components, right?